onflow/flow-cli/internal/super/generator/fixtures/README_with_deps.md

 flow project deploy --network=mainnet
 ```

 This command will deploy your project to Flow Mainnet.
-You now then interact with your project using the Flow Mainnet.
+You can now interact with your project using the Flow CLI or alternate [client](https://developers.flow.com/tools/clients).

 ## 📚 Other Resources